Australia's spinners peg West Indies back in Sydney rain

 SYDNEY (Reuters) - Australia’s spinners Nathan Lyon and Stephen O‘Keefe took key wickets between rain showers to peg West Indies back to 207 for six at the end of a weather-disrupted opening day of the dead rubber third test on Sunday.

-More than two hours and 45 minutes of play were lost to rain in a stop-start day at the Sydney Cricket Ground (SCG), where the tourists fell away in the early evening gloom after winning the toss and making a solid start.
+More than two hours and 45 minutes of play were lost to rain in a stop-start day at the Sydney Cricket Ground, where the tourists fell away in the early evening gloom after winning the toss and making a solid start.

-Denesh Ramdin, unbeaten on 23, and Carlos Brathwaite (35 not out) will resume on day two, weather permitting.
+Denesh Ramdin, unbeaten on 23, and Carlos Brathwaite (35 not out) will resume on day two if the forecast heavy rain stays away.

 The hosts had rolled the dice on the twin spin attack at the SCG for the first time in a decade and got their reward when Lyon and O‘Keefe got plenty of turn off a straw-coloured wicket.